nimratmann/docker_flask_homework/README.md

   templates: Created a templates folder containing an index.html file for the Flask application in flask2

 ### Dockerfile Configuration
-There is a Dockerfile located in each of the two folders with the following code
+There is a Dockerfile located in each of the two folders with the following code:
 ```
 FROM python:3.7-alpine
 WORKDIR /app